 What are fleas and how do they infest my home?

 Fleas are small, parasitic insects that can jump 150 times their own height, or up to 17cm high to attach to a cat’s skin and coat.
-Each adult cat flea can lay up to 40-50 eggs per day which mostly accumulates in the pet’s bedding.
-Eggs become larvae which are more resistant to insecticides than adult fleas and they also avoid being killed by burying deep within carpet or cracks of floorboards.
+Each adult cat flea can lay up to 40-50 eggs per day which mostly accumulate in your pet’s bedding.
+Eggs become larvae which are more resistant to insecticides than adult fleas and they also avoid being killed by burying deep within carpet or cracks in floorboards.
 Larvae can lay dormant for a period of weeks to months.
-They begin to emerge once temperature and humidity rises, along with mechanical pressures or shadows created by a pet walking past.
-This is how an apparent flea outbreak occurs which can be very difficult to get under control.
+They begin to emerge in response to increases in temperature and humidity, along with mechanical pressures or shadows created by a pet walking past.

 Ensuring your pet is regularly treated with a flea product can minimise the risk of a flea outbreak and any associated problems such as flea allergy dermatitis or transmission of other parasites.
 Make sure to use our quick and easy Flea, Tick and Worm Treatment Finder to understand the best parasite treatments for your cat and to avoid having a nasty flea infestation on your hands.

 What are signs that my cat has a flea infestation?

 One sign of a flea infestation is ’flea dirt’ found on your cat’s skin and coat – flea faeces that resemble dirt or pepper.
 If you suspect a flea infestation, use a flea comb to brush through the coat, particularly along the back towards the tail.
 The comb may then be tipped onto a piece of paper and dampened to reveal digested blood from the flea feeding on your cat.